 Effortless speed is "usually" an idea reserved for the guitar gods.
 Artists such as Paul Gilbert, Yngwie Malmsteen, or John Petrucci play at blistering speeds in a calm, tensionless fashion with healthy technique.
 This is something we all can achieve with the proper build up.
 Stephanie shows just that, with simple explanations and useful exercises.
 This course includee 31 step-by-step lessons, play-along tracks, tabs, guitar pro files to help "take the governor off" your current limitations.

 JamPlay welcomes shredding extraordinaire, Stephanie Bradley!
-In this lesson series dedicated to speed picking, you will start out with the basics and build speed through concepts and techniques like alternate, economy, sweep, tremolo picking and more.
+In this lesson series dedicated to speed picking, you'll start out with the basics and build speed through concepts and techniques like alternate, economy, sweep, tremolo picking and more.
 To get started you should have an understanding of the minor scale and basic knowledge of the fretboard layout.

 You won't always have a metronome available to help you keep time.
 In this lesson, Stephanie discusses the importance of being one with the rhythm, by using your foot to keep on beat.